JuliaGeometry/OldImmutableArrays.jl/README.md

 Algorithmically rigorous.
 Minuses:
 C++ interface would probably require a C binding layer.
-GPL license is more restrictive than the MIT License of
+GPL license is more restrictive than the MIT License of Julia.
 * [__Qhull__](http://www.qhull.org).
 Plus: the core has undergone years of exercise in the real world.
 Minus: both the C and C++ interfaces are considered incomplete/provisional